-Other income amounts to DKK 8.3m compared to DKK 5.7m in 2019 and other expenses amounts to DKK 5.2m compared with DKK 4.6m in 2019.
+Other income amounts to DKK 7.3m in 2021 compared to DKK 8.3m in 2020 and other expenses amounts to DKK 5.2m in 2021 compared DKK 5.2m in 2020.
 Other income and expenses mainly stem from a number of administration agreements where we deliver our renowned claims handling and assistance services to customers that prefer to self-cover their insurance risks.